captn3m0/ideas/README.md

 workflows for various services.
 2FA recovery workflows are often undocumented, so this would be a good thing to document across the internet.

+Having this machine-readable will be even better.

 ## Boardgame Rulebook Translation Guide :construction:

 Translating technical guides (such as boardgame rulebooks) to Hindi is quite tough.
 There should be a standard guide that documents common terms so as to avoid confusion between various games using different translations for common boardgaming terms.

+## A Practical MRNL Service (Mobile Number Revocation List)

+**Note**: [TRAI](https://trai.gov.in/) (India's Telecom Regulator) publishes a [Mobile Number Revocation List][mrnl] every month.
+It consists of any mobile numbers that were disconnected this month.
+The list is public, and meant to be used by Indian businesses and service providers to protect against account takeovers once these mobile numbers are re-assigned.
+The list is published in JSON/Excel/PDF formats, and is accessible over an API.

+As it stands, each business must write their own code to actually use this list.
+A usable implementation of this list would be some service that could do one or more of the following:

+1. Publish all revocations on a public queue, such as a publically accessible SNS topic, Amazon EventBridge, or a NATS/Kafka stream.
+Any business can subscribe to this, and consume it easily.
+2. Let any business subscribe to a webhook where such lists are published.
+3. Let businesses submit their existing customer dataset on a regular basis, so you can provide targeted webhooks to each business - you only get notified if your customer is impacted.
+4. A Bulk-Lookup API that takes an existing customer dataset, intersects it against this month's revocation list and returns a response of impacted customers.
+5. A historic database lookup that takes customer account creation dates along with mobile numbers as input, and returns impacted customers (mobile numbers that have been revoked since the account was created).
+This is important because a business might already have vulnerable customers

+### Security and Privacy Considerations

+- You do not want to store a copy of any business's customer database - relevant for (3).
+Especially do not link it to any identifiable Business Name.
+Finding a business from the list of mobile numbers might still be trivial however (if you know a subset of users for eg).
+- Support bloom filters for bulk lookup APIs to reduce the request payload.
+- Look at [Private Set Intersection](https://en.wikipedia.org/wiki/Private_set_intersection) to make bulk-lookups completely anonymous (The server learns nothing about your customer dataset).
+- Provide clear guidance as to what guarantees the MRNL provides, and what businesses should be doing after getting notified.
+This might be very important for 2FA considerations for example, and require complete account suspension in cases where the mobile number is the only customer identifier.

+### Cost Considerations

+* Running a public SNS/EventBridge/PubSub service with third-party subscribers has a low enough cost, since you're responsible for reasonable egress and publishing costs.
+* Running webhooks at scale does get costly, due to network costs, so don't do this unless you can monetize it.

 ---